Dentist for Kids Cambridge

 If the pain continues then contact your dentist for an appointment.

-If your enquiry is urgent and you do not want to wait for a call back, please call our 24/7 line, and they will be able to book you in.
+If your enquiry is urgent, and you do not want to wait, please call our 24/7 line on 01223 363 277, and we will do our best to help you.